zhangx306/Coursera_GetCleanData_Project/README.md

 2. data_tidy.txt, which shows the tidy data set created by run_analysis.R

-3. README.md (the file you are looking at), which explains the analysis files is clear and understandable.
+3. README.md (the file you are looking at), which gives sort of table-of-contents

 4. CodeBook.md, which provides info on all the variables and summaries calculated